toneflix/laravel-resource-modifier/README.md

 ## Generating Resources

 To generate a resource class, you may use the `mod:resource` Artisan command.
 By default, resources will be placed in the `app/Http/Resources` directory of your application.
-Resources extend the `Illuminate\Http\Resources\Json\JsonResource` class:
+Resources extend the `ToneflixCode\ResourceModifier\Services\Json\JsonResource` class:

 ```bash
 artisan mod:resource UserResource